strjonas/Going50/AppRoadmapStatus.md

 **Summary**: Implemented a comprehensive privacy settings screen with interactive controls and visual feedback.
 Created three main components: DataCollectionVisualization for showing a visual representation of collected data with privacy score calculation; PrivacyToggles for granular control over different data types (trips, location, driving events, performance metrics) and operations (local storage, cloud sync, sharing, analytics); and DataManagementSection for data export and deletion capabilities.
 Implemented real-time UI updates using StreamBuilder pattern ensuring all components reflect the latest privacy settings.
 Added initialization logic to properly load settings when the screen is opened.
 The implementation provides users with a clear understanding of their data privacy and complete control over how their information is used, aligning with the app's privacy-first approach.

+### Day 34: Social Service Implementation ✅

+**Summary**: Implemented the social services infrastructure with modules for friendship management, leaderboards, and content sharing.
+Created SocialService for handling friend connections, requests, and user discovery with privacy-aware implementations.
+Built LeaderboardService for retrieving and managing user rankings based on eco-driving performance, and SharingService for content sharing within the app and to external platforms.
+Integrated these services with the SocialProvider to provide a clean interface for the UI components.
+Added real database tables and methods for friend requests, user blocks, leaderboard entries, and shared content.
+Implemented proper database operations in place of mock implementations to ensure full functionality.
+The implementation follows clean architecture principles with proper separation of concerns, effective error handling, and comprehensive documentation.

+/// Dispose resources
+void dispose() {
+  _sharingEventStreamController.close();
+}